-The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of noncurrent assets but for which cash settlement has yet to take place.
+The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of non-current assets but for which cash settlement has yet to take place.
 Under statutory arrangements, the Council does not treat these gains as usable for financing new capital expenditure until they are backed by capital receipts.
 When the deferred cash settlement actually takes place, amounts are transferred to the Capital Receipts Reserve.

-(£000s) DALL 2011/12 2010/11
+(£000s) 2012/13 2011/12

-Balance at 1 April (97) (882)
+Balance at 1 April (77) (97)

-Transfer of deferred capital receipts credi income to the Comprehensive Income an 20 35

-Transfer to the Capital Receipts Reserve upon receipt of cash 0 750
+Transfer to the Capital Receipts Reserve upon receipt of cash 17 20

-Balance at 31 March (77) (97)
+Balance at 31 March (60) (77)